nmshd/documentation/_docs_explore/60-runtime.md

 ### Decider Module

-**Note:** This Module is responsible for important logic in the Enmeshed ecosystem and therefore enabled by default in every official Enmeshed Application.
+**Note:** This Module is responsible for important logic in the Enmeshed ecosystem and is therefore enabled by default in every official Enmeshed Application.
 {: .notice--warning}

 Currently this Module is only responsible for moving a Request from the status `DecisionRequired` to the status `ManualDecisionRequired` in which e.g. the Enmeshed App can prompt the User to manually review the Request.